Lorellana21/pokemon-list/README.md

-### Mid-term evaluation in the middle of the React module

-Intermediate test in Adalab consisting of developing a web site with React, where to render a list of Pokemons.
+### React module`s mid-term evaluation

-The Pokemon's information is taken from an array of objects that must be saved in the state of the root component: `App.js`.
+Pokemon's information is taken from a JSON file that must be saved in the state of the root component: `App.js`.

 ```
 [